jmikkola/DFAGame/README.markdown

   + Inescapable loops

 + Connect actions in view to logic
-  + Selecting a state via the graph
   + Undoing
   + Redoing
-  + Closing

-+ Create file handling logic
-  + Ask about saving changes
-	+ when exiting or when opening a new file
-	+ for open file with unsaved changes, or game not saved to a file

 + Create undo / redo logic
   + Must update state of unsavedChanges.
 	Mark a undo entry as the one representing what is saved on disk?